-Built by the Dutch beginning in 1663, the 36-hectare Fort occupies most of the promontory that forms the older part of Galle.
-Described by the notoriously hard-to-please Paul Theroux as being ‘garlanded with red hibiscus and smelling of the palm-scented ocean, ’ the Fort is an amazing collection of structures and culture dating back through the centuries.
+Built by the Dutch, beginning in 1663, the 36-hectare Fort occupies most of the promontory that forms the older part of Galle and is an amazing collection of structures dating back through the centuries.
 Just wandering the streets at random yields one architectural surprise after another.
-And be sure to take in the dramatic views of town and ocean from the encircling walls.
-Unesco has recognised Fort as a World Heritage Site.
+Its glories have been recognised by Unesco, which has made the Fort a World Heritage Site.

 A key part of the Fort’s allure, however, is that it isn’t just a pretty place.
 Rather, it remains a working community: there are administrative offices, courts, export companies, lots of regular folks populating the streets and a definite buzz of energy in the air.

 Cultural Sri Lanka

 For most travellers, Sri Lanka has been off the map for too long.
 It's back.
 Discover the vibrant colours, diverse cultures and swaying palm trees of this tropical jewel on a 14-day trip designed to please.
 You'll explore tea plantations and rock fortresses, try stilt fishing in Galle and get inspired at an elephant sanctuary and the children's orphanage in Negombo.